Updated November 2019

 So since Leana and I try to keep it real on here, I want you, the readers, to understand how this blog makes money.

-99.9% of Blog Income Comes From Credit Card Applications
+The Majority of Blog Income Comes From Credit Card Applications

-Most, if not all, of the income from this blog is generated by our readers applying for credit cards from our affiliate links.
+The majority of the income from this blog is generated by our readers applying for credit cards from our affiliate links.
 We earn a small commission from each approved application.
 Sorry, we are not allowed to divulge how much we earn for each card, and the commission is always changing anyway.